Most Unique Concessions Item: If you're feeling hungry, step up to the plate and try an 18-inch slice of pizza!

 Autographs: Get your favorite players' autographs before the game on the outfield side of both dugouts and in the lawn seating area near player tunnel entrances!
 Or, get here early and autographs may be sought outside the stadium on the grounds proximate to the practice fields.

 Parking: Parking is free!
 Entry to the parking lots is faster when approaching from the west.
 If traveling via 101 Loop, consider exiting prior to Camelback Road and then using El Mirage Road (to get you to Camelback Road west of the ballpark) to avoid most gameday traffic.

 Concessions: Don't miss out on the legendary Dodger Dogs or Vienna Beef Chicago Hot Dogs, just like you'd enjoy at Chavez Ravine or on the South Side!
 Thirsty?
 Get an ice-cold margarita from 3 Amigos Tequila Bar inside the ballpark.

-Tickets: Don't miss your chance to get 3-game mini-plans for as low as $3.
-Plus, you get to pick the games!
-Save $3 on single-game tickets for Monday through Thursday games when purchasing in advance.
+Tickets: Don't miss your chance to get 3-game mini-plans for as low as $30.
+Save $3 on single-game tickets when purchasing in advance.